d1618033/python-redfish-utility/docs/slate/source/includes/_rawcommands.md

 Use this flag to silence responses.

-- **--biospassword=BIOSPASSWORD**

-Select this flag to input a BIOS password.
-Include this flag if second-level BIOS authentication is needed for the command to execute.

-<aside class="notice">This flag is used only on iLO 4 systems and not required on iLO 5 systems.</aside>

 - **--service**

 Use this flag to enable service mode and increase the function speed.